hackerb9/ugrep/README.md

 ## Boring Implementation notes

-This is a rewrite of b9's AWK ugrep in Python.
+This is a rewrite of b9's AWK ugrep into Python.
 While AWK makes more sense for what this program does (comparing fields based on regexps), a rewrite was necessary because GNU awk, while plenty powerful, uses `\y` for word edges instead of the standard `\b`.
 Gawk does this for